pliurh/enhancements/enhancements/network/sdn-live-migration.md

 - Migrate the cluster network provider from OpenShift SDN to OVN Kubernetes for a existing cluster.
+  - The OVN Kubernetes will be running in the multi-zone IC mode.
+- This solution shall work in all platforms managed by the SD team.
+  - ARO (Azure Red Hat OpenShift)
+  - OSDv4 (OpenShift Dedicated) on GCP
+  - OSDv4 (OpenShift Dedicated) on AWS
+  - ROSA Classic (Red Hat OpenShift Service on AWS)
 - This is in-place migration without requiring extra nodes.
 - The impact to workload of the migration shall be similar as an OCP upgrade.
-- The solution can work in scale, e.g. in a large cluster with hundreds of nodes.
+- The solution can work in scale, e.g. in a large cluster with 100+ nodes.
 - The migration operation shall be able to be rolled back if needed.

 ### Non-Goals

 - Support for migration to other network providers
 - The necessary GUI change in Openshift Cluster Manager.
-- The live migration of the egress IP, router and firewall configuration.
+- Ensure the following features remain working during live migration:
+  - Egress IP
+  - Egress Router
+  - Egress Firewall
+  - Multicast
-- Migration from SDN Multitenant mode
+- Migration from SDN Multi-tenant mode
+- Migrate to OVN Kubernetes single-zone IC mode.
+- Support Hypershift clusters

 ## Pre-requisites

-- This solution relies on the ovnkube hybrid overlay feature.
-This bug https://bugzilla.redhat.com/show_bug.cgi?id=2040779 needs to be fixed.
+- OVN-IC multi-zone mode in OCP is dev-complete.

 ## Proposal